Muskantomar001/muskantomar001/README.md

 Azure solutions Architect | DevOps | Automation & AI | Security | Kubernetes & Docker | Terraform
 <br>
 <br>
 <a href="https://www.linkedin.com/in/muskan-tomar-b3566615a/" target="_blank" rel="noreferrer">Muskan</a> is a passionate Cloud, DevOps and Security Engineer from India, working at Microsoft.
-My background lies at the intersection of Site Reliability, Infrastructure Security and Software Development for over 5 years now.
+I enjoy working on systems that are expected to never go down, stay secure, and scale quietly in the background.
+Most of my work lives where cloud reliability, security, and automation overlap — the space where small design decisions make a big difference!
 </font></h3>

 <!-- GIF -->